Are you THE ONE?

 - Candidates must be an individual aged 21 or above.
 There is no limitation as to sex, race and nationality.

-- Candidates must have at least five years of humanitarian experience.
+- Candidates must have at least two years of humanitarian experience.

 - Candidates cannot be *Rotarians, employees of a club, district or other Rotary entity or of Rotary International.
 Spouses, lineal descendants, and ancestors of persons in the foregoing categories are also ineligible.